Can I reuse treated wastewater?

 Greywater

 It is the wastewater that comes from the bathroom, washing machines, bathtubs and sinks.
-It has a low level of contaminants and it is easy to treat and can be reused.
+It has a low level of contaminants and is easy to treat and can be reused.

 Blackwater